From the most holy water I returned

 |The Star of Bethlehem|

 The eight-pointed star intimated by the asterisks on the piano reduction serves as a Christian symbol called the Star of Redemption or Regeneration.
 Eight is the number of regeneration, and for this reason many baptismal fonts have an octagonal base.
-In Variation XIII the portrayal of a body of water, in this case the sea, deftly compliments this interpretation.
+In Variation XIII the portrayal of a body of water in the form of a placid sea deftly compliments this interpretation.

 The parentheses enclosing the asterisks appear to serve no apparent purpose, yet a reassessment is now in order because the Mendelssohn fragments prove the seemingly extraneous denotes the presence of a cipher.
 By placing the top of the right and left parentheses together and overlapping them at the bottom, the combination forms the Jesus Fish.
 With its sonic pictorial of the sea, there was always something fishy about Variation XIII.